SableRaf/signalfilter/README.md

 ## License

 * The library is Open Source Software released under the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
-It is developed and maintained by [Raphaël de Courville](https://vimeo.com/sableraf/).
+It is developed and maintained by [Raphaël de Courville](https://twitter.com/sableRaph).

-*This README file was last updated on 2018-08-29 by Raphaël de Courville.*
+*This README file was last updated on 2019-03-04*